networkservicemesh/deployments-k8s/examples/observability/jaeger-and-prometheus/README.md

 # Jaeger and Prometheus Example

 This example demonstrates how to setup Open Telemetry Collector with Jaeger and Prometheus to gather telemetry data from NSM components.
+[OpenTelemetry](https://opentelemetry.io/) is a collection of tools, APIs, and SDKs.
+It is used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.

 ## Run
 Apply Jaeger, Prometheus and OpenTelemetry Collector: